aloisiaarnoldi/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

 Remember to take breaks throughout the day to avoid burnout and maintain your focus.
 Additionally, always keep learning and updating your skills.
 The programming industry is constantly evolving, so it' s essential to stay current on new technologies and best practices.
 Finally, don’t be afraid to ask for help or advice from your colleagues or online communities.
 Collaboration and knowledge sharing are key to success in programming.

+# 2024-02-07
+- "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These guidelines not only enhance code readability and maintainability but also foster scalability and flexibility in software development.
+Remember that clear abstractions, separation of concerns, and writing code that's open for extension but closed for modification are key to creating robust and sustainable software systems."

+In brief:
+"Today's programming wisdom emphasizes adherence to SOLID principles for improved code quality, maintainability, and scalable design."